smhex/homebridge-wled-ws/README.md

 </span>

 This is a Homebridge dynamic platform plugin for controlling LED strips using WLED websockets.
+The plugin is currently work in progress and should not be used in a production environment.
+Beta testers are welcome.